 With their plans foiled, the Iron Major and the scientists attempt to escape.
 However, Patchwork manages to throw a table in their path.
 As Franklin and his Creature Commandos finally have them cornered, the Iron Major says that they won’t be killed since the scientists are needed to create an undead armada for the American military.
 Sgt.
 Rock lowers his gun as the Iron Major tells him to “follow orders”, “complete the mission” and “implement their war”.
 However, Franklin decides to prevent this unethical practice from falling into the United States’ militaristic grasp as he allows the Creature Commandos to mutilate them.

 Later, Sgt.
 Rock and company are outside as the castle has become engulfed in flames.
-From there, Franklin orders his Creature Commandos to line up and tells them that Lt.
+From there, Franklin orders his Creature Commandos to line up as he tells them that Lt.
 Shrieve’s been “coddling them” and that this is their last “vacation”.
 And so, the film ends with Sgt.
 Rock telling them to head out before looking back at the burning castle one last time.

 The story naturally contains supernatural elements within its World War II setting and it’s well-implemented for the fun comic book-style action.
 Seeing a well-seasoned man of war fighting opposing Nazi forces alongside a Frankenstein-esque monster, a vampire and a werewolf is lavishly ludicrous, but in all the right ways.
 Ultimately, this short is about how one uses this kind of otherworldly power.
 While Sgt.
 Rock is greatly experienced and uses his time on the battlefield to proper guide his Creature Commandos, the Iron Major (and potentially the American Military, if they had their way) uses his undead soldiers in a manner in which he’s been corrupted by ultimate power.
 This ideal seems to come from their respective positions as Franklin is a leader in the field, but he fights alongside his men and constantly has to risk his life in order to fight off opposing forces.
 As for the Iron Major, it’s likely that he used to be on the battlegrounds.
 However, his high-ranking position has mainly stagnated his thoughts towards that particular aspect.
 Sure, he doesn’t have an opportunity to show that side off since he’s trying to stop Sgt.
 Rock & the Creature Commandos from interfering with his operation and I can only go off from the informative dialogue that he gives.
 The Iron Major seems to have a mentality where because he’s in a position of major importance within the Nazi regime, it’s given him the mindset where he can give orders to lower ranking members and come out untouched.
 Sure, he doesn’t seem to lord his power over the scientists since they’re necessary for the Third Reich’s undead advantage.
 However, he seems to believe that every position that’s below his ranking means that they’re automatically prone to following their superior’s orders and must do so, no matter what their mission’s ultimate endgoal turns out to be.
 Because Franklin isn’t corrupted by the position of power, he’s able to think clearly on the morality of what his superior has ultimately ordered him to help facilitate.
 Now yes, he does have supernatural beings at his side, but he doesn’t let this kind of control over the undead soldiers get to his head.
 Not to mention, this kind of metaphysical trooper feels more sane when they were initially made and their creators didn’t have the insane notion of building this up towards tyrannical numbers.
 Karl Urban delivers a rock-solid performance as he gives Sgt.
 Rock the right levels of gruffness, toughness, mental sanity and wartime experience needed for this short.
 His tones makes him clear that while he’s not overly harsh towards his comrades, he still presents himself with enough leadership to expect his men to get the job done.
 While he is the most notable performer within this small cast, everyone else performs their parts in a respectful fashion to help him stand out and give some well-earned attention to this lesser known DC character.
 Coupled with some good animation, some nice action & some fluent pacing, this is absolutely one of the top entries within this particular series.
 The only complaint that I have is that the members of Easy Company and the Creature Commandos aren’t given their rightful names.
 The closest is when Bulldozer is brought back to fight Franklin and his supernatural comrades and Sgt.
 Rock recognizes him by simply saying “‘Dozer“.
 Sure, I had to look up their names for the sake of this review, but it was ultimately worth it and it never deterred from my enjoyment of this short story.